 I was now waiting for his feedback.
 Before he uttered a word, his face said all.
 He was like wow, these biscuits are awesome.
 “I bet, we don’t get such biscuits in Gurgaon”, he said.
 “Please can you get me some packs, I would want to carry them with me.”

 The biscuits you just ate are not market bought, they are homemade atta biscuits.
-The biscuits are made with pure desi ghee and jaggery.
+These biscuits are made with clarified butter (pure desi ghee) and jaggery.
 There is no white sugar, there no maida, no chemical and no preservative.
-And hence baking!

 Yes, this is what home baking can do.